mssgill/lsst-dm-stack-dox/processccd.rst

 Specific functions of IsrTask via example
 +++++++++++++++++++++++++++++++++++++++++

-We will follow the simple steps in runIsrTask to trace how a specific code would do ISR processing -- it will be different for every camera and exposure.
+To use a concrete example, we will follow the simple steps in runIsrTask to trace how a specific code would do ISR processing -- it will be different for every camera and exposure.

 The first several lines of runIsrTask (after imports) define a function runIsr that has the following in it::